BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

 in the directory tree.

 !!! warning "Directory names with spaces"
     The only limitation for directory names are spaces.
 These cannot be used.
-Consider using e.g. `Daily-Quests` instead of `Daily Quests`.

 --8<-- "Tutorials/download-complete-files.md"
     ```